Choosing the Right Commercial Coffee Roaster

 Example# A 15 kilo maximizes at 4/batches.

 Whole Bean or Ground?

 Ground coffee will entail the health department.
-Coffee is not a Food until you add water.
-The activity of roasting green beans is agricultural, therefore whole bean does not have to meet all the sanitary requirements of food handling.
+Coffee is not a food until you add water.
+The activity of roasting green beans is agricultural, therefore the whole bean does not have to meet all the sanitary requirements of food handling.